-There has been persistent misrepresentation about inflation in India.
-Nobody with any sense of responsibility can claim that there could be a zero rate of growth in inflation in presentday world conditions.
+day world conditions.
 The average world rate of inflation-these figures have been quoted but I am going to repeat them-was 15 per cent during 1980.
 The average for Latin America was 56.6 per cent; for West Asia it was 57.6 per cent; for Africa 17.6 per cent, Even for industrialised countries the average rate of inflation has been around 11.3.
 If we have been able to contain the rate of inflation in India by a series of prudent steps to less than 9 per cent, certainly it is an achievement for which we can take credit.

 Now take our economic infra-structure.
 In 1980, we inherited an infrastructre, which was in shambles.
-We have now brought the key sectors power, coal and railways-back to work.
-(Interruptions)
+We have now brought the key sectorspower, coal and railways-back (Interruptions) work.

-When you take back people to work who had earlier committed sabotage, who had been dismissed for good reasons, do you expect that service to work properly?
+When you take back people to work who had earlier committed sabotage. who had been dismissed for reasons, do you expect that service to work properly?

-PROF. MADHU DANDAVATE: When those who were dismissed even in 1974 sirike, were taken back; in the first year I projected a surplus of Rs.
+PROF. MADHU DANDAVATE: When those who were dismissed even in 1974 strike, were taken back; in the first year I projected a surplus of Rs.
 65 crore; and it had gone to Rs.
 124 crores.
 Please go through that.

-SHRIMATI INDIRA GANDH1: No. In everything you had good movement in the beginning.
+SHRIMATI INDIRA GANDHI: In everything you had good movement in the beginning.
 That was the momentum which we had left; just as we have had difficulty in picking it up because of the slide black after you left.
 If the country had not we would have gone much faster.

 In the Railways the Budget for the current financial year envisages a loading of 20 million tonnes more than last year i.e. 215 million tonnes against 195 million tonnes.
-Out of the additional :0 million tonnes, nearly 12.5 million tonnes of additional traffic has already been loaded in the first five months of the current financial year.
-Therefore, we are confident that we will exceed the Budget estimates of 215 million tonnes and make it a year of the highest revenue originating loading ever achieved in Indian Railways.
+Out of the additional :0 million tonnes nearly 12.5 million tonnes of additional traffic has already been loaded in the first five months of the current financial year.
+Therefore, we are confident that we will exceed the Budget estimates of 215 million tonnes and make it a year of the highest revenue originating loading ever achieved in Indian Rail-

-Now with regard to coal, it has registered an increase of 9 per cent over the same period last year.
+Now with regard to coal, it registered an increase of 9 per cent over the same period last year.